No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot

-\subsubsection{\textbf{Backbone-Agnostic Feature Transform (BAFT)}}
+\subsubsection{Backbone-Agnostic Feature Transform (BAFT)}

 The heterogeneity of feature spaces and dimensions across diverse backbones impedes the capacity of extant FSS models to upgrade backbones without re-training.
-To address this constraint, we introduce the Backbone-Agnostic Feature Transform (BAFT) block.
-It's fundamental concept is transforming backbone-specific features into a universal, backbone-agnostic representation, and can generalize to novel backbones on novel classes.
-Let $f_{Enc_{i}} = \{f_{s,{Enc_{i}}}, f_{q,{Enc_{i}}}\}$ denote the support and query feature sets extracted by encoder $Enc_{i}$.
-We aim to construct a transformation function $\Phi$ that maps these features from $Enc_{i}$ to a feature space $U$, where both $\Phi$ and $U$ are backbone-agnostic.
+To address this constraint, we introduce the Backbone-Agnostic Feature Transform (BAFT) block, which transforms backbone-specific features into a universal, backbone-agnostic representation that can generalize to novel backbones on novel classes.